Bhanu-Prakash-H/Azure-Static-Website-Deployment/README.md

-# Azure-App-Services
+# Azure App Services Static Website Deployment
-Hosting a static website in Azure app Services. using Git & Github
+This GitHub repository serves as a guide for hosting a static website using Git and GitHub on an Azure App Service, specifically on an Ubuntu-based environment.